nomike/parametric-pride-flag-rainbows/print-instructions.md

 ###### Gay Mens Pride Flag

-Look at [Lesbian Flag](#lesbian-flag) for instructions, as it is printed in the same way.
+Look at [Lesbian Pride Flag](#lesbian-pride-flag) for instructions, as it is printed in the same way.

 Load filament in this order: